graphicsdesk/ui-features/README.md

-This is a collection of components commonly used by interactives or news features.
+This is a collection of simple HTML and CSS components to be reused in Ellipsis.
 It is _not_ intended to be a general purpose component library.

 ## Components